Low$_2$ computably enumerable sets have hyperhypersimple supersets: Atomless supersets

 \begin{lemma} There are infinitely many new ball stages. \end{lemma}

 \begin{proof} The point is that if not, then case~(d) of the construction (defining new blocks) can happen at most finitely often.
 In more detail: suppose, for a contradiction, that $s_0$ is the last new balls stage.
 There is some stage $s_1>s_0$ after which no balls are moved on the machine, or eliminated from the machine.
-If a new block $I^{\alpha,\rho}_s(k)$ is defined at some stage $s>s_1$, and resides at some child~$\beta$ of~$\alpha$, then for all $t\ge s$, $I^{\alpha,\rho}_t(k)\converge$ (with the same use), and resides at~$\beta$, and so $\beta$ will not make any more definitions. \end{proof}
+If a new computation $f^{\alpha,\rho}_{s+1}(k)$ is defined at some stage $s>s_1$, then this computation is never made undefined.
+For every child~$\beta$ of~$\alpha$, for all $t>s$, if $\SSS{\beta,\rho}{t}\ne \emptyset$ then $k^\rho_t(\beta)\converge$ (at stage~$s$, the fact that a new computation is defined, implies that there are no children of~$\alpha$ which have balls, but insufficiently many to form a block: such balls would be pulled away earlier than stage~$s$).
+Hence, no further values of $f^{\alpha,\rho}$ will be defined after stage~$s$. \end{proof}

-It follows that every $x\in \outside{H}$ is a permanent resident of some node.
+Since every element of $\outside{A}$ is added to the root of the tree at some stage, it follows that every $x\in \outside{H}$ is a permanent resident of some node.